IGO shares shed 78% in less than 2 years, but are up 40% in 2025! Dead cat bounce or legitimate rebound?

 For several years IGO shares reaped the benefits of growing demand for battery metals and the fact it was well managed to capitalise on it.
 The company has three nickel projects and exposure to two lithium projects.
 Not many ASX companies offer such diversified exposure.
-Unfortunately, the Battery Metals Bust of 2023-4 has caused IGO shares to shed two-thirds of their value since July 2023.
-Is this just part of the natural boom & bust cycle of these commodities, or was the last boom as good as it was ever going to get for the company?
+Unfortunately, the Battery Metals Bust of 2023-4 caused IGO shares to shed nearly 80% from July 2023 to April 2025.
+Since then, shares have recovered somewhat, and are set to finish 2025 roughly 40% higher.
+But is this a dead cat bounce, or a legitimate rebound?

 Who is IGO?

-IGO has been listed on the ASX since 2002 at just 20c per share.
+IGO (known as Independence Group until 2020) has been listed on the ASX since 2002 at just 20c per share.
 It grew into the giant it is through the acquisition and development of several major projects – both those it discovered in its own right and those it acquired and took to the next level.
-The Tropicana Gold Mine is a great example of this – it was discovered in 2005 and was offloaded to Regis Resources as it sought to focus exclusively on battery metals.
+The Tropicana Gold Mine is a great example of this – it was discovered in 2005 and was offloaded to Regis Resources in 2021 for $903m as it sought to focus exclusively on battery metals.

-It has two divisions: Nickel and Lithium.
-The former has three nickel projects in WA: Cosmos, Nova -Bollinger and Forrestania.
-Nova-Bollinger was acquired in 2015 when Sirius Resources was snapped up while the other two were only bought in June 2022 after the acquisition of Western Areas.
+It has four projects, all in WA.
+There are three nickel projects: Cosmos, Nova and Forrestania.
+Nova (formerly known as Nova-Bollinger) was acquired in 2015 when Sirius Resources was snapped up while the other two were only bought in June 2022 after the acquisition of Western Areas.
 Spoiler alert for later in the article: This deal has not turned out so good for reasons which we will come to.
-The fundamentals of Nova still look good – it is the lowest cost nickel operation in Australia.
+We won’t mention the JORC Resource because they have been de-classified as JORC-Reportable.
+Nova still is, but the most recent resource is just 45kt nickel, 17.8kt copper and 1.5kt cobalt.

 Why did IGO shares surge so much?

-In a nutshell, because the company was reaping a significant benefit from the battery metals boom.
+IGO shares quadrupled in 2 and a half years from the Corona Crash to late 2022.
+This was because the company was reaping a significant benefit from the battery metals boom.

 So why have IGO shares gone down?

 The answer here is also simple.
 Because the battery metals market has undergone a significant correction.
-This showed in IGO’s FY24 results.
+This showed in IGO’s FY24 and FY25 results.

 Source: Company

-Unlike Mineral Resources, it still paid a dividend, albeit 50% below the year before.
+Unlike Mineral Resources, it still paid a dividend in FY24, albeit 50% below the year before.
+But it did not in FY25.

 The nickel and lithium bear markets are key